vijoy-sunil/CARND_TERM2-Extended_Kalman_Filter/README.md

+[image1]: ./output_images/sim_run1.PNG
+[image2]: ./output_images/sim_run2.PNG
+[image3]: ./output_images/sim2_run1.PNG
+[image4]: ./output_images/sim2_run2.PNG

 ## Project: Extended Kalman Filter
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-This project utilizes a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+This project implements a kalman filter in C++ to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+Input data consisting of laser measurements (given directly as x and y positions, with some known uncertainty) and radar measurements (given as radius, angle, and radial velocity relative to some fixed measurement site, with some known uncertainty) are combined with a motion model to track a vehicle with much better accuracy than what can be achieved with individual measurements.

 The project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)